Ed O'Malley

 Edward J. O'Malley Jr. (born January 26, 1975) is an American non-profit executive, author, and politician.
-He is the current CEO and President of the Kansas Health Foundation.
+A former member of the Kansas House of Representatives, he is the current CEO and President of the Kansas Health Foundation.

-Early life
+Early life and education

 O’Malley grew up in Johnson County, Kansas.
 He graduated from Shawnee Mission South High School in Overland Park, KS and worked his way through college at Kansas State University, earning a Bachelors of Arts degree in history.

+Later in life, O'Malley completed the U.S. Small Business Administration's Emerging Leaders Streetwise MBA program, and executive training from the Harvard Business School and Harvard's John F. Kennedy School of Government.